 5. Consult with the dental unit manufacturer on the need for periodic maintenance of antiretraction mechanisms (IB) (2,311).1

-The American Dental Association’s (ADA’s) Statement on Dental Unit Waterlines states as follows:
+The American Dental Association (ADA) Statement on Dental Unit Waterlines says the following: